 For Susan, the aspiration of bodhicitta was real, as it was for me.
 When I was a small child one of my favourite stories was about Robin Hood, who famously took from the rich to give to the poor.
 I had liked it so much that, aged 8, I filled 3 exercise books, 96 pages in total, with my own version of the champion of social justice based in Sherwood forest.
 In 1965, at a quiz night on a week long camp for several hundred schoolchildren, we had been asked the capital of Tibet.
 I was the only one who seemed to know, oddly, it seemed to me that I could not recall ever not knowing that.
 In about the same year, I remember asking my friend Peter (the smartest boy I knew) why he thought that anything existed.
 Not trees, dogs, or stars, but the potential for a universe.
 Today, for me, the question remains unanswered, and almost all my life I have strongly felt that the physicists’ explanations for existence (be it the big bang or a steady state universe) misses the main point – why should there be anything?
 Explanations by materialists such as Richard Dawkins are even more unsatisfactory.

 In December 1974 I moved south, to a commune, off the grid, called Illusion Farm (now called Dorje Ling), on the Australian island state Tasmania.
 Its spiritual influence was mainly Hindu.
-It was set up by Sandy McCutcheon, then working for a local radio station as a disc jockey, and Julie, his then partner at the time.
+It was set up by Sandy McCutcheon, then working for a local radio station as a disc jockey, and Julie, his then partner.
 Sandy had travelled extensively, but Julie was even younger than I was, and I was only 19.
 At the time I was the commune’s sole long-staying visitor.

 Hearing the Lam Rim was like unwrapping layers of understanding that I had temporarily forgotten; each new layer made utter sense, although some aspects seemed placed there more for marketing purposes than to be taken literally (such as comparing a precious human rebirth to accidentally putting one’s nose through a golden ring, floating in the ocean).
 As a result, I determined that I would also like to meet the lamas, who were to arrive in the winter.
 Soon after, I hitch-hiked to Chenrezig Institute, Queensland (having long ago sold my car; I had very little income at the commune), and, with about 250 others, I attended a longer, three week version of the Lam Rim, this time taught in Tibetan by Lama Yeshe, and hesitantly translated into English by Lama Zopa.
 At its end, particularly impressed by the Tong Len practice (a method to cultivate compassion) I almost ordained as a Gelugpa monk; instead I decided to try to enrol in medical school, even if this meant foregoing life at Illusion Farm.